axolotls73/PEQC-MLIR/README.md

 ### Prerequisites

-To build PEQC-MLIR, first install its dependencies: LLVM version 20.0.0git, and optionally MLIR-AIR commit 07174f8a and MLIR-AIE commit c8dafd9.
+To build PEQC-MLIR, first install its dependencies: LLVM version 20.0.0git with MLIR, and optionally MLIR-AIR commit 07174f8a and MLIR-AIE commit c8dafd9.
 Instructions to build a docker image with these installed can be found [here](https://github.com/pouchet/docker-ubuntu-xilinx-dev).